 - 1. Completed application form - 2.
-Official transcripts for studies outside Bermuda College since last enrolled, if applicable - 3.
+If applicable, official transcripts for studies outside Bermuda College since last enrolled - 3.
 Verification of Citizenship: Bermuda Passport with Registered Status, proof of Bermudian status or Entry Visa - 4.
-Application fee of \$50.00 (non-refundable) - 5.
-Students who have been away from Bermuda College for two years or more may be eligible for the Fresh Start programme (see pg.
+Application fee of \$50.00 (non-refundable) - Students who have been away from Bermuda College for two years or more may be eligible for the Fresh Start programme (see pg.
 9) - 6.
 Completed Medical Disclosure Form